MCP HubMCP Hub

 MCPSharp

-MCPSharp is a .NET library for building Model Context Protocol (MCP) servers and clients used by AI assistants and models.
+MCPSharp is a .NET library that helps you build Model Context Protocol (MCP) servers and clients - the standardized API protocol used by AI assistants and models.
 With MCPSharp, you can:

-• Create MCP-compliant tools and functions for AI models
+• Create MCP-compliant tools and functions that AI models can discover and use

-• Connect to existing MCP servers from C# code
+• Connect directly to existing MCP servers from C# code with an easy to use client

 • Handle MCP protocol details and JSON-RPC communication seamlessly